 After calculating the transition dipole matrix element and the excitation energies for two excited states in the perturbative correction~\cite{check}, we obtain the desired results

-where the first result corresponds to the equilateral triangle potential, while the second one is valid for both the square, $k=1$, and rectangular, $k\neq1$, potential.
-Dipole moment constants $3^{24}/2^{26}35^2\pi^8\approx 3.6\times10^{-4}$ and $2^{9}/3^5\pi^6\approx 2.2\times10^{-3}$ from Eqs.~(\ref{edsrTQD}) and (\ref{edsrRQD}) suggest much weaker dipole moment, when compared to the harmonic gating of the same confinement length (see Eqs.~\eqref{REZULTlho} and \eqref{REZULTbho}).
+where the first result corresponds to the infinite-wall equilateral triangle potential, while the second one is valid for both the infinite-wall square, $k=1$, and rectangular, $k\neq1$, potentials.
+Dipole moment constants $3^{24}/2^{26}35^2\pi^8\approx 3.6\times10^{-4}$ and $2^{9}/3^5\pi^6\approx 2.2\times10^{-3}$ from Eqs.~(\ref{edsrTQD}) and (\ref{edsrRQD}) suggest a much weaker dipole moment when compared to the harmonic gating of the same confinement length [see Eqs.~\eqref{REZULTlho} and \eqref{REZULTbho}].

-Using the relation $\Gamma_{\uparrow\downarrow}\approx|{\bf d}_{\uparrow\downarrow}|^2$, we conclude that square/rectangular confined QD has four orders of magnitude weaker relaxation rate than the harmonic potential; in the equilateral triangle case almost six orders of magnitude decrease is observed.
+Using the relation $\Gamma_{\uparrow\downarrow}\approx|{\bf d}_{\uparrow\downarrow}|^2$, we conclude that square and rectangular confined QDs have a relaxation rate that is four orders of magnitude weaker than the harmonic potential; in the equilateral triangle case, a decrease of almost six orders of magnitude is observed.
 Thus, our result indicates a significant influence of the gating potential on the spin qubit lifetime and a beneficial role of the equilateral triangle confinement.